mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 It looks nice on the outside, but I found it awkward to work in.
 There was barely any documentation, and some of the case mechanisms weren't obvious.

-It's my first mini-ITX build, and I know the case designers have to make sacrifices in the name of minimizing size, so maybe I'm judging too harshly.
+It's my first mini-ITX build, and I know the case designers have to make sacrifices in the name of minimizing size, so maybe I'm judging it too harshly.

 ### CPU